lmaisenbacher/pyh-documentation/docs/signals.md

 Signals are grouped into signal sets.
 The underlying idea is that certain simulations will only produce certain signals, e.g., a simulation that only includes two energy levels will only have one fluorescence signal corresponding to the transition between the two levels.
 All signal sets and signals are defined in [`pyha.def_signals`](https://gitlab.mpcdf.mpg.de/lmaisen/pyha/-/blob/master/def_signals.py), with each signal set and signal identified by a unique IDs, `SignalSetID` and `SignalID`, respectively.

-Some signals are composites of other signals, e.g., the Lyman signal is the sum of all Lyman decays, Lyman-$\alpha$, Lyman-$\beta$, ...
+Some signals are composites of other signals, e.g., the Lyman signal is the sum of all Lyman decays, Lyman-\\(\alpha\\), Lyman-$\beta$, ...
 Other signals might have the same numerical value, e.g., if there is only a single Lyman decay allowed then the sum of all Lyman decays is identical to that decay.

 ## Implementation